fubarlabs/foocars/tutorials/Python Virtual Environments.md

 https://realpython.com/pipenv-guide/

-Pipenv is used to manage application dependencies.
+**Pipenv** is used to manage application dependencies.
 It automatically creates and manages a virtualenv for your projects, as well as adds/removes packages from your Pipfile as you install/uninstall packages.

-It also generates the ever-important Pipfile.lock, which is used to produce deterministic builds.
+When two libraries your app uses have conflicting dependencies, your life can become hard.
+Pipenv wants to ease that pain by keeping track of a tree of your app's interdependencies in a file called Pipfile.lock.
+Pipfile.lock also verifies that the right versions of dependencies are used in production.

+Also, Pipenv is handy when multiple developers are working on a project.Because Pipenv auto-documents dependencies as you install them, if Jamie and Casey had been using Pipenv, the Pipfile would have been automatically updated and included in Casey's commit.
+Jamie and Casey would have saved time and shipped their product faster.

 You no longer need to use pip and virtualenv separately.
 They are handled together.